Are We More Efficient When We Use Technology?

 I had a client who invested six figures into technology and had tons of data, beautiful reports, and a business that looked efficient on the surface.
 When I investigated more deeply, the numbers didn’t lie—they were not making sales so there was little revenue.

 They doubled down on technology and enrolled in an online sales training program.
 The sales team all participated but found it hard to know what happened when they continued to lose sales.
 The technology couldn’t tell them specifically what was wrong or how to fix their sales problems.
 Not efficient.

 My team conducted a lengthy analysis and came up with a strategy and tactical plan to get their sales team on track over the course of many months, and there’s the rub.
 TIME.
 They wanted a quick solution—a tech solution that would make the process more efficient.
-But there is no substitute for embedded learning, observation, and feedback which take time but that alone doesn’t make it inefficient.
+But there is no substitute for embedded learning, observation, and feedback which takes time but that alone doesn’t make it inefficient.